KANSAS

 How do I apply for KanCare in Kansas?

-If you are signing up for KanCare for the first time, you can call (800) 792-4884 to request for application or apply electronically.
-Self-assessment tool is also available for you to see what you might be eligible for.
+If you are applying for KanCare for the first time, you can call (800) 792-4884 to request an application or apply online through KanCare Self Service Portal , the official online platform for Kansas residents to apply for, manage, and get information about KanCare.

 Kansas CHIP

-Participants in the CHIP program may pay a monthly premium based on a sliding income scale.
-Most families qualify with no out-of pocket expense, but some families may pay a monthly premium up to $30.
+Participants in the CHIP program may be required to pay a monthly premium based on a sliding income scale.
+Most families qualify with no out-of-pocket cost, though some may pay a monthly premium of up to $30.

 What is the income limit for CHIP in Kansas?

 In Kansas, legislation was passed in 2022 to increase the CHIP eligibility income level to 255% of the current poverty level.
-For a family of three, it’s $65,841.
+For a family of three, it’s about $5,663 per month.

 Kansas Special Program for Women, Infants, and Children (WIC)